Documents marked classified found at Pence's Indiana home, lawyer says

 Jacob arranged to deliver the boxes himself on Monday morning.

+"It is a serious matter for any government official to mishandle classified documents," he tweeted.

-Pence has repeatedly been asked whether he believes he had documents bearing classification markings from his tenure as vice president and has denied having any in his possession, including after the seizure of dozens of sensitive documents from former President Donald Trump's residence in Florida.
+In the wake of the discoveries of Mr. Biden's documents and the seizure of dozens of sensitive records from former President Donald Trump's residence in Florida, Pence has repeatedly denied having any documents bearing classification markings from his tenure as vice president in his possession.

 In an interview with CBS News on Jan.
-10, Pence said his staff reviewed "all of the materials in our office and in our residence" to make sure there were no sensitive records that left the White House and remained in his possession.
+10, Pence said his staff reviewed "all of the materials in our office and in our residence" to make sure there were no sensitive records that left the White House.

 "I remain confident that that was done in a thorough and careful way," the former vice president said.